probnum2026/probnum2026.github.io/index.md

 ---
 #### Contact Information
-Any questions can be sent to the organisers above, specifically as an email to [probnum2026@gmail.com](mailto:probnum2026@gmail.com).
+You can reach the organisers above by email at [probnum2026@gmail.com](mailto:probnum2026@gmail.com).

 ---